Akira Koga: 2017–2024: Partnership with Taichi Saito

 Tour, they finished as runners-up at four tournaments: the Orléans Masters, the Akita Masters, and the Indonesia Masters in 2019, and the Syed Modi International in 2023.
 They also reached the semifinals of the 2021 Indonesia Open Super 1000 and the 2023 Canada Open Super 500.

-2025: New partnerships

-Following Saito's retirement, Koga transferred to the JTEKT Stingers in 2025 and began competing with new partners.
-In men's doubles, he partnered with Naoya Kawashima, winning the Saipan International and finishing runner-up at the Northern Marianas International.
-Transitioning to mixed doubles with Yuho Imai, Koga secured his first World Tour title at the Super 100 Kaohsiung Masters.
-The pair also won the Mexican International and the Northern Marianas Open, and were runners-up at the Northern Marianas International.

-Later that year, Koga reached the mixed doubles quarterfinals at the 2025 Korea Masters with Hina Osawa.
-He then partnered with Misaki Matsutomo at the 2025 Japan Masters, a Super 500 event.
-In their debut, they advanced to the semifinals before losing to the eventual champions, Dechapol Puavaranukroh and Supissara Paewsampran.

-National team career

 Representing Japan in team events, Koga won a silver medal at the 2021 Sudirman Cup.
 He has also won bronze medals at the Thomas Cup and the Asian Games.

+2025: New partnerships and first World Tour title

+Following Saito's retirement, Koga transferred to the JTEKT Stingers in 2025.
+He formed a new men's doubles pairing with Naoya Kawashima, with whom he won the Saipan International and finished as runner-up at the Northern Marianas International.
+In the same year, Koga began competing in mixed doubles with Yuho Imai, securing his first World Tour title at the Super 100 Kaohsiung Masters.
+The pair also won the Mexican International and the Northern Marianas Open, and were runners-up at the Northern Marianas International.
+In late 2025, Koga competed with temporary partners in mixed doubles, reaching quarterfinals at the Korea Masters with Hina Osawa and the semifinals of the Japan Masters with Misaki Matsutomo.

+2026: First Super 300 title

+Koga formed a new mixed doubles partnership with Natsu Saito.
+The pair made their international debut at the season-opening Malaysia Open, where they reached the second round, before advancing to the semifinals of the Thailand Masters.
+In July, the pair won the Canada Open, marking Koga's first Super 300 title.

 Achievements

-BWF World Tour (1 title, 4 runners-up)
+BWF World Tour (2 titles, 4 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.